 Here are some brands I’ve been on and how I reacted to them:

 This is one of those brands that not a lot of women reacted to positively because the dosage is pretty heavy compared to other brands.
 It’s the first one I’ve tried and actually just used it as an emergency after pill since my home country doesn’t sell those kind of products.
 For the most part, it did it’s job and I did not experience any pains or dramatic shifts both physically or emotionally/psychologically.
 I have discontinued it however because it was getting a bit difficult for me to procure.

 (Ethinylestradiol / Levonorgestrel with Ferrous Fumarate)

-This is the cheapest one I’ve tried, priced at around 50 PHP at the time I was on it.
+This is the cheapest one I’ve tried out of the bunch which is priced at around PHP 50 at the time I was on it.
 It’s low dosage and works perfectly almost for anyone I know, even for me.
 I did not experience any dramatic shifts in moods or physicality as well.